What this page says

 - Visit the “Individualized Funding and Supporting Documents” link on the Policies web page

 - Visit www.velacanada.org for resources, videos, information and support on IF and the use of Person Centred Societies (Microboards) to help direct your own supports.

-The two training videos and reference documents below teach families how to use the new, easy-to-use, online IF Direct Funding Financial Reporting System that will launch on November 4, 2019.
+The two training videos and reference documents below teach families how to use the new, easy-to-use, online IF Direct Funding Financial Reporting System that launched on November 4, 2019.

 - Direct Funding Standard Agreements – Helpful System Hints